 Fiery Ice: Methane Hydrates at the University of Texas

 The University of Texas Institute for Geophysics (UTIG) is leading a multi-disciplinary study of methane hydrates in the Gulf of Mexico supported by the U.S. Department of Energy.
 Over the eleven year project (2014-2026), we are working to locate, drill, and sample methane hydrate deposits through multiple expeditions.
 We have built the infrastructure to store, manipulate, analyze and distribute pressurized samples that we acquire.
-This effort links UTIG, the Department of Geological Sciences at the Jackson School of Geosciences, and the UT Department of Petroleum and Geosystems Engineering with Columbia University, Ohio State, the University of New Hampshire, the University of Oregon, the University of Washington, the USGS, and the BOEM.
+This effort links UTIG, the Department of Earth and Planetary Sciences at the Jackson School of Geosciences, and the UT Department of Petroleum and Geosystems Engineering with Columbia University, Ohio State, the University of New Hampshire, the University of Oregon, the University of Washington, the USGS, and the BOEM.

 We focus on methane hydrates as a future energy resource.
 Through analysis of hydrate core acquired and preserved at in-situ pressure, we are exploring the petrophysical habit, the methane concentration, the thermodynamic state, and the material behavior of coarse-grained hydrate reservoirs.
 Through downhole testing we will test the response of the hydrate reservoir to depressurization, one method of production.
 Our study will inform a new generation of process-based models simulating the genesis and perturbation of coarse-grained hydrate reservoirs.